 To prevent and mitigate the risks associated with unauthorized code execution in LM applications, consider the following preventive measures:

 Implement strict input validation and sanitization techniques to prevent injection attacks.
-Ensure that user-provided input is properly validated, and any potentially malicious code is sanitized or rejected.
+Ensure that user-provided input is properly validated and that any potentially malicious code is sanitized or rejected.

 Conduct regular code reviews and security testing to identify and address vulnerabilities that may lead to unauthorized code execution.
 This includes analyzing the application’s dependencies, third-party libraries, and code that interacts with external systems.